 Before you can file for a divorce, the Court must be satisfied that the relationship has broken down irretrievably.
 A period of separation of 12 months immediately before filing the application satisfies the Court of this fact.

 However, separation can be complicated – for example, it is possible to ‘live apart’ under the roof of the same house.
 A couple may be separated and still live together provided they satisfy the Court that they are not living as husband and wife.

 If a couple reconcile during the period of separation, the separation period does not have to start again provided any reconciliation or reconciliations do not total more than three months – those three months do not count as part of the period of 12 months of separation.

-Appropriate arrangements for any children must be in place before the Court will grant a divorce in Australia.
+Filing for a divorce with children involved can be a stressful and confusing time for everyone in the family.
+If you have children and are wanting to file for a divorce, appropriate arrangements for any children must be in place before the Court will grant a divorce in Australia.
 Those arrangements do not have to be formal, but at the time of the divorce hearing the Court must be satisfied that the children are being appropriately cared and provided for.

 Contact Us for A Free 10-Minute Consultation

 As Perth’s leading professional divorce and separation lawyers, we are dedicated to delivering sound legal advice and offer private consultations face-to-face or via telephone, Skype or Zoom.